athiruma/test-pr/README.md

 # test-pr
-This is repo is working on github actions vulnarability issues .
+This is repo is working on github actions vulnarability issues.